Generic name: conjugated estrogens (oral) (KON joo gay ted ES troe jenz)

-Conjugated estrogens may increase your risk of developing a condition that may lead to uterine cancer.
+Conjugated estrogens may increase your risk of developing a condition that can lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

 Using this medicine can increase your risk of blood clots, stroke, heart attack, or cancer of the breast, uterus, or ovaries.
 Estrogen should not be used to prevent heart disease, stroke, or dementia.